moham7dreza/bazaar-laravel/README.md

 ## Tasks
 1. refactor image upload operations in controllers
 2. define Repositories for important actions
-3. create factories for models
-4. write end-to-end tests for api routes
+3. complete end-to-end tests for api routes
-5. define enums for status, types and more
+4. complete enums for status, types and more
+5. how run scripts concurrently with single command (queue,horizon,reverb,octane,npm run dev)
+6. cron jobs for scheduled tasks
+7. fix gates for tools (horizon panel and more)
+8. fix global latest scope for models